Sugar-cane1991-007/GitHubCloneProject/README.md

-This is a description of my repo
+This is the description of my repo

 Modification in main branch.